Updated: Nov 13, 2021

 "Inching forward is better than moving backwards!"
 Corinne Crabtree

-4 Think of decluttering & organizing as self care and an act of love
+4 Decluttering & organizing as self care and an act of love

-Decluttering and organizing is like brushing our teeth, taking a shower, eating vegetables...we don't always feel like doing it, but we know it's good for us in the long run.
+Decluttering and organizing is like brushing our teeth, taking a shower, eating vegetables...we don't always feel like doing it, but it's good for us in the long run.

-And taking care of yourself is an act of love for those you deeply care about.
+And taking care of our Selves is also an act of love for those we deeply care about.

 When we don't brush our teeth, we get toothaches and dental bills.